mwenge/tempest/atari_build/README.md

 ```

 ## Let's Link
-Now that we have our assembled object files we need to collate them into a single 'executable' binary.
+Now that we have our assembled object files we need to collate them into a single 'executable' binary that will be called
+`ALEXEC.LDA`.
 This process
 is called linking and the Atari tool du-jour was `LINKM`.

 The command to link our object files is: